Charly98cma/MUII-DP-Assignment/README.md

   related to Python.
 This file is used by the `Makefile`, or it can be used manually with the command `pip install -r .requirements.txt` to install said dependencies.

+# DICLAIMER

+The authors are not responsible for the bad use, copy, or possible consequences related to plagiarism of this code or the contents of this repository.
+Do the assignment, it is very easy, please.